-Continue reading below to learn more about how Perclose ProGlide™ SMC System can lead to a swifter recovery and more satisfied patients.
+Continue reading below to learn more about how Perclose ProGlide™ SMC System can lead to a swifter recovery and more efficiency with your patient load.

 The electrophysiologists (EPs) performing atrial fibrillation ablations may choose the Perclose ProGlide™ Suture-Mediated Closure (SMC) System for greater efficiency in the EP lab.
 Among vascular closure devices, Perclose ProGlide™ closure can offer benefits for the EP lab including: